top of page

 Rick is a documentary maker based in Christchurch, New Zealand.

-Under the umbrella of his film company Belmont Productions, founded in 2000, he has produced and directed a wide range of broadcast and corporate documentaries, commercials and music videos - most notably Resume Play 2014, A Place to Remember 2016 and Len Lye: Mater of Motion 2023.
+Under the umbrella of his film company Belmont Productions, founded in 2000, he has produced and directed a wide range of broadcast and corporate documentaries, commercials and music videos - most notably Resume Play 2014, A Place to Remember 2016 and Len Lye: Master of Motion 2023.

 Rick is driven by a keen interest in the human condition, combining his passion for storytelling with a strong interest in the visual and performing arts, music and architecture.